kjeller/pxbm/README.md

 # TODOs

--- Add support for other bitmap formats (maybe netpbm, bitmap?)
+-- Add support for other bitmap formats (bitmap?)